sdsc-hpc-training-org/Expanse-Notebooks/README.md

 Example command:
  `galyleo launch --account abc123 --partition gpu --gpus 2 --memory 16 --time-limit 00:30:00 --env-modules gpu/0.17.3b,anaconda3/2021.05`

-ii) Singularity Contanier
+2 Singularity Contanier

 You can also use a Singularity container with GPU resources.
 Specify the container image using the `--sif` option and load the necessary modules:
  `--env-modules singularitypro --sif /cm/shared/apps/containers/singularity/pytorch/pytorch-latest.sif --bind /expanse,/scratch`

-iii) Anaconda
+3 Anaconda
 To set up an Anaconda environment for GPU computing, refer to this [Repository](https://github.com/sbl-sdsc/df-parallel).
 The repository includes an `environment-gpu.yml` file, which installs cuDF and Dask-cuDF packages for running Jupyter Notebooks on GPU.

 You can use the following command to specify the Conda environment: